 CSA Baroness Lady “Lady” is coming back, after four years in the caring ownership of Cathy Fenton in Michigan.
 Thank you Cathy for letting me have her back.
 She is perhaps the last living Al Khamsa mare from the strain of Ferida, a Ma’naqiyah Sbayliyah bred in the Arabian desert and imported by Lady Anne Blunt from Egypt to the UK in 1891.
 Three other mares from Carol Stone’s Ma’naqi preservation breeding program, CSA Amira Kista (Sharif Zaraq x Takelma Rosanna) a 1997 grey mare; CSA Trilours (Mahtar x Takelma Velours), a 1999 grey mare and CSA Zaraqa (CSA Maneghi Amir x Takelma Velours), an unregistered 2000 grey mare, all died within a few years of each other.
 There are three other mares of breeding age, from another breeding program.
 The AK Preservation Task Force is trying to establish whether they are still alive, and if so, to locate them.
 Tall order..

 I finally managed to make sense of the short section in the Arabic edition of the Abbas Pasha Manuscript that deals with the genealogies of the Sudaniyaat mares — from the strain of Saqlawi Jadran of Ibn Sudan.
 This section consists of about eighteen lines of a testimony by Dabbi Ibn Shtaywi and Nimr Ibn Sudan of the Gmassah, on pages 86 and 87 of the Arabic edition.
 The English translation is confusing by the translators’ own admission, because of a couple missing words at the end of the testimony.
-I would like to propose the following genealogy, based on my translation of the Arabic text: Dabbi Ibn Shtaywi and Nimr Ibn Sudan and the elders of the Gmassah reported that: A mare of the Saqlawiyaat of Ibn Jadran [Mare 1] was left by him with Bani Husayn on the year water was being sold.
-From them, she [Mare 1] passed to Saliim the son of the paternal cousin of Dabbi Ibn Shtaywi by way of purchase.
-She [Mare 1] was bred to the Saqlawi Jadran horse of al-Bahim which passed to Saud and produced a chestnut mare [Mare 2], which ‘Ali ibn Sudan purchased.
-The daughter of al-Bahim [Mare…
+I would like to propose the following genealogy, based on my translation of the Arabic text: Dabbi Ibn Shtaywi and Nimr Ibn Sudan and the elders of the Gmassah reported that: A mare of the Saqlawiyaat of Ibn Jadran [Mare 1] was left by him with the Bani Husayn on the year water was being sold.
+From them, she [Mare 1] passed to Saliim the son of the paternal uncle of Dabbi Ibn Shtaywi by way of purchase.
+She [Mare 1] was bred to the Saqlawi Jadran horse al-Bahim which passed to Saud and she produced a chestnut mare [Mare 2], which ‘Ali ibn Sudan purchased.
+The daughter of al-Bahim…

 What follows is an account of the origin of the Saqlawi strain from the Abbas Pasha Manuscript, and my analysis of it.
 It ties together two distinct series of entries on this blog: a series on dating the beginning of Arabian horse strains, and a series on the history of the medieval tribal emirate of the Tai in Northern Arabia, under Muhanna ibn ‘Issa Aal Fadl (d.
 1335 CE) and his descendants from the Aal Fadl clan of the Tai tribe (genealogy below).
 This account of the Saqlawiyaat needs to be handled with care, because of how it weaves together myth and reality.
 Careful analysis can however yield useful information, including a tentative dating for the origin of the strain.
 First, my translation of the account from Arabic, then my notes and analysis: A gathering was held in the presence of the prince (amir) of al-Mawali ‘Arif Bek, from the descendants of Ibn al-Zarbah, […], in the presence of Hammad al-‘Abitah, aged one hundred and twenty years — a caretaker in the household of the descendants of Ibn al-Zarbah, and in the presence of all the Mawali, old and young.
 Hammad al-‘Abitah and ‘Arif Bek were queried at the gathering:…